jacobkearin/SchoolProjects/README.md

 # SchoolProjects

-This is just a dump of old school projects.
+This is just a dump of school projects.